yusifsalam/t490-macos/README.md

 - Disable hibernation, since it doesn't work properly on hackintoshes
 - Make your own USB map kext
 - Put your wifi ssid and password inside itlwm kext's Info.plist to get working wifi
+- Generate your own CPU frequency vectors using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend).
+The one included here is set to Balance power and CPU lowest frequency set to 500 MHz
 - Install [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) for brightness keys (and other keyboard rebindings).
 I recommend applying changes only to the keyboard, since I've had some conflicts with my Logitech mouse.
 - (Optional) [Rectangle](https://github.com/rxhanson/Rectangle) for window management
 - (Optional) [LuLu](https://github.com/objective-see/LuLu) for network traffic control